How do you teach toddlers empathy?

-This might be due to a lack of communication on their behalf as much as a lack of hearing on your part.
+This might be due to a lack of communication on their behalf and a lack of hearing on your part.

 The best option is to validate what you remember you heard regularly.
-Hearing someone reiterate the topic in different wording could give your discussion partner a differing opinion.
+For example, hearing someone reiterate the topic in different wording could give your discussion partner a differing opinion.

 However, at the very least, verifying the statement and goal keeps the conversation on track.